-All - Assessment Task 1: Performance Review
+All - Assessment Task 1: Communicating Themes in Theatrical Performance

-GOAL: Creative practitioners can review and critique a contemporary performance work's themes through script analysis, production values and creative choices.
-PRODUCT: Written Piece FORMAT: You will watch a recorded professional live theatre performance on Digital Theatre Plus and compose a performance critique.
-Your performance critique will analyse the production's communication of significant themes for an audience through key production choices.
+GOAL: Creative practitioners can analyse a contemporary performance work's themes through script and interpretative choices. alysis and critiquing PRODUCT: Written Piece Format: From a list of pre-selected options, you will watch a recorded professional live theatre performance on Digital Theatre Plus and then compose a performance critique.
+Your performance critique will identify the dramatic work's significant themes and the production's choices in communicating these specific themes for an audience.
 Further information will be provided during workshops and on Canvas.
 CRITERIA: No. Learning Outcome assessed 1 Clear and accurate communication of the dramatic literature's plot and characters.
 1 2 Comprehension of the production's choices transforming the dramatic work for a live audience through specific examples.
 2 3 Written communication skills 1 GENERIC SKILLS: